Non-Lucrative Residency (Retirement / International-Income / Remote Income-Management)

 Who is THIS RESIDENCY for?

-This permit requires proof of receiving a regular income anywhere in the world either from a business activity, corporate dividends or interest on investments.
-It does not allow the applicant to officially work in Spain.
+This permit requires proof of receiving a regular income from anywhere in the world either from a business activity, corporate dividends or interest on investments.
+It does not however allow the applicant to officially work in Spain.

-It is also possible to apply for citizenship (10 years of residency).
+It is also possible to apply for Spanish Citizenship (10 years of residency required).

-The main applicant must be able to prove a monthly income of at least 4 times the I.P.R.E.M. (€532 x 4), and an additional €532 per each family member co-applicant.
+The main applicant must be able to prove a monthly income of at least 4 times the I.P.R.E.M.
+(532€ x 4).
+And an additional 532€ per each family member co-applicant.